calvinsthomas/New-OOP-Standards-of-Model-Functionality-Reusability---Genome-Free-Data_Modeling_Project-/README.md

 Advocating open-sourcing GPT-parameters as well for understanding of inner model workings.

 Implicit Summary: GPT-technology is being replicated and modularly-packaged, where true model understanding and insights are limited to private owners.
-However, the question is how to consistently create output-generated unique, highly-relevant, and novel insights for users, which are always welcome with outsourcing creatives to developer communities in open-source world.
+However, the question is how to consistently create output-generated unique, highly-relevant, and novel insights for users, which are always welcome with outsourcing intellectually challenging, business use cases to developer communities in open-source world.

 Provide anonymized metrics of weights and biases, etc rated for each response or chat, so users can approximately know and test/replicate how that specific prompted output or chat insight was generated.